-The fourth principle of individual rights in GDPR defined in Article 17 empowers the data subject with the right to erasure, also known as ‘the right to be forgotten’.
+The fourth principle of individual rights (GDPR) is defined in Article 17 empowers the data subject with the right to erasure, also known as ‘the right to be forgotten’.

 Through requesting this right, the individual can ask the controller to delete or remove their personal data.
 However, this right for individuals is not absolute for the data controller to fulfil, but it is necessary to be responded within a month under specific circumstances such as:

 - when the data is no longer needed for processing or possession,

 - when data subjects want to withdraw their consent

 - when compliance with a legal obligation is needed